 Last year alone, sales from the global retail e-commerce market topped $2 billion, according to Statista.
 There's no sign that this trend will slow down either.
 In order to remain competitive, brands will have to adapt to a new generation of consumers.
 With so many options, these shoppers won't be satisfied with the traditional way retail has been done.
 They'll want innovative packaging with smart features that’s been optimized for last-mile delivery.
 With the advent of the Internet of Things (IoT), auto-replenishment services will further shape their habits.
 The importance of the customer experience cannot be understated.

 To find out more about the evolution of packaging, Jabil sponsored a packaging survey focusing on the inevitable shift from traditional retail to e-commerce channels.
 As this transformation becomes more widespread, utilize our research to better understand how brands are responding to packaging demands in the e-commerce era.
-View our infographic below:
+View our infographic below to explore how e-commerce packaging trends are affecting the industry: